Inflammation is a friendly warning.

 Your arteries may become irritated as these substances pass through them, and lousy cholesterol piles up inside them because the blood vessels become inflamed.
 Soon, you may have an artery that is too sticky for anything to get by – it has become permanently inflamed.
-It is not the cholesterol that caused the blocking, but the inflammation of the blood vessels.
+It is not the cholesterol that caused the blocking but the inflammation of the blood vessels.
 I know it happened to me.

 Limiting Inflammation Can Protect You from Disease

 Tanzi, a neuroscientist who studies Alzheimer’s at Harvard and Massachusetts General Hospital, says studies have shown that the brains of people who live to ripe old ages without Alzheimer’s or dementia have one thing in common:

 Very little, if any, brain inflammation.
 Inflammation is less common in people who maintain a healthy weight, than in those who are obese.
-It is less common among those who follow the plant-heavy Mediterranean diet, than among those who fill their plates with empty carbohydrates and tons of red meat.
+It is less common among those who follow a plant-heavy diet, than among those who fill their plates with empty carbohydrates and tons of meat.

 Not surprisingly, the recommendations for reducing inflammation in your body are much the same as those we’ve heard for years about preventing heart disease, avoiding cancer, and living healthfully.
 The difference, per Dr Tanzi, is that now these recommendations are backed by incontrovertible scientific evidence.

 What can influence how quickly your injuries heal, whether you catch the flu, and the health of your cardiovascular system?

 The answer is inflammation!

 Inflammation is part of the vascular system’s complex response to harmful stimuli.
 The tissues and blood cells that keep your body healthy are intertwined in a complex network that makes up your vascular system.
 It plays a critical role in maintaining your body’s immune system and heart function.
-It is especially important for athletes to control inflammation to be able to compete at peak performance.
-Inflammation affects everyone and tends to become harder to control, as you age unless you regularly scan your entire body using frequency to discover where your health is starting to deteriorate – you then decide what options are open to you.
+Athletes need to control inflammation to be able to compete at peak performance.
+Inflammation affects everyone and tends to become harder to manage as you age unless you regularly scan your entire body using frequency to discover where your health is starting to deteriorate – you then decide what options are open to you.
 That is what I did.
 I decided to buy “the product”.